johnbayko/hicp/docs/hicp.rst

   Big caution - if the component is editable, then the text contents may be different from what is expected, and the attributes will be applied incorrectly.
-This should only be part of a "modify" message if the complete text contents are also being replaced, or the "editing" attribute is "disabled" or "server".
+This should only be part of a "modify" message if the complete text contents are also being replaced, or the "events" attribute is "disabled" or "server".
 The user agent is allowed to discard the attribute information otherwise.